ifamec/golang_entry/src/go_code/chapter06/Notes.md

 `len()` get string length

 `new(Type)` return a address that pointing RAM that stores the value
-- used for distribute RAM for value type
+- used for allocate RAM for value type
   - `num2 := new(int)`
   - `fmt.Printf("%T, %v, %v, %v\n", num2, num2, &num2, *num2)`
   - `// *int, the address of *num2 (system), address of num2, value of num2 pointing`

-`make` used for distribute RAM for reference type [channel map slice]
+`make` used for allocate RAM for reference type [channel map slice]

 ## Error Handling